 (l, b)≃(209°, -57°) Galactic Coordinates

-The vendor’s English was quite limited, and my Ukrainian language skills end with “yes”, “no”, “thank you”, and “I would like cabbage rolls”.
-(Skills learned from my grandmother who emigrated from Ukraine).
-Through our strained ability to communicate, the seller explained that the box was found at her uncle’s house who had recently passed away.
-He had worked with the Space Agency in Russia for his career.
-She insisted that the contents of the box stay together, and wouldn’t sell the photographs separately.
+The vendor’s English was better than my Ukrainian, but communication was a challenge.
+While grandparents on my father’s side were Ukrainian emigres, my language skills (embarrassingly) go no further than “yes”, “no”, “thank you”, and “I would like cabbage rolls”.
+I eventually worked out that the box was found at the vendor’s uncle’s house who had recently passed away.
+He had (apparently) worked in Moscow, at the Space Agency.
+I made a selection and attempted to purchase a few of the photographs, but the seller insisted on a price for the box together.
 After a negotiation, I walked away with the box.
 The Laika clock stayed behind.

 Prints from Galactic Coordinates are made in a darkroom from negatives using traditional light sensitive silver gelatine photographic paper.
 To create an image, the photo paper receives an accumulation of light projected through a negative in an enlarger.
 When an exposure is made, light touches the paper causing silver in the emulsion coated on the paper to turn black.
 This process is not dissimilar to an image formed by the exposure of light received by a telescope of a distant galaxy.
 While printing, photogram like interventions are combined with the image to suggest a technical or scientific nature I see in the images –– topographic grids, points of interest, irregular mosaic like edges.
 This is a process requiring multiple stages of exposure with the careful staging of objects on the surface of the photographic paper.
 Each of an edition produced during a printing session is unique, the result of an almost performative act that brings a cycle of discovery and interpretation of the negative to a close.